billthefarmer/theme-hugo-foundation6/README.md

 * Use the `<!--more-->` tag in posts to control how much of a post is shown on summary pages

 ## Building, for developers (Optional)
 This theme uses gulp build scripts based on the [Foundation Zurb Template](https://github.com/zurb/foundation-zurb-template/), for plain and simple scss / js building.
-For building, we have three directories:
 * `/bin` contains foundation's node and bower modules.
 To set up a build environment, run the following from the `/bin` directory.
 ```
 $ npm install